hackclub/hackclub/workshops/passwordcracker/README.md

 ![brute force poster](https://cdn.hackclub.com/rescue?url=https://cloud-n4yyj3ff0.vercel.app/0image.png)

 In short, think that we have a list of passwords that we think can be someone’s password, then we try all of these passwords until unless we find the right one.
-Bizzare right?
+Bizarre right?
 I know it sounds really inefficient but this solution is being used already with some efficiency improvements to it ( check [Appendix](#Appendix)  )  also thanks to Moore's Law that with increasing computing power the solution is becoming more and more efficient.

 ![I see GIF](https://media.giphy.com/media/RGRkDWsTGvdUaQTO0z/giphy.gif)